thu-coai/cotk/docs/source/dataloader.rst

 Language generation and evaluation highly depend on vocabulary, thus we introduce a common setting in ``cotk``.
-All tokens appeared in dataset (including the ones only appear in test set) are splited into 3 set.
+All tokens appeared in dataset (including the ones only appear in test set) are split into 3 set.

     Valid Vocabularies(``valid_vocabs``)